sesam-community/github-service/README.md

-# Github service
+# GitHub service
-A microservice that provides the contents of a file in a given Github repository.
+A microservice that provides the contents of a file in a given GitHub repository.
 The contents are base64 encoded and served over HTTP.
 For private repositories, a deploy token with sufficient access rights must be provided.